Fox News just announced their latest poll results from Opinion Dynamics.

 That's in July.

-What was it in June, uh, 4540, something like that?
+What was it in June, 45, 40, something like that?

-In the NBC Wall Street Journal poll, it's uh it's Obama 4741.
+In the NBC, Wall Street Journal poll, it's Obama 47, 41.

-Six points is a gaff.
+Six points is a gaffe.

 You can lose six points in a gaffe.

-Snerdley and I, the top of the hour break here, we're just telling each other how sick and tired we are of Obama news.
+Snerdley and I, at the top of the hour break here, we're just telling each other how sick and tired we are of Obama news.

-Just every Obama, Obama, Obama.
+Just Obama, Obama, Obama.

 Obama on way to make speech in Berlin.

-Obama through the intersection, on way to make speech in Berlin.
+Obama through the intersection on way to make speech in Berlin.

 Obama makes left turn on way to make speech in Berlin.

-It's just it's overboard.
+It's just, it's overboard.

-I said maybe everybody else is getting tired of it too, so we should keep it up.
+I think this is one of the reasons I said to Snerdley, I said, maybe everybody else is getting tired of it too, so we should keep it up.

 Because it is, it's just as presumptuous as it can be.

-Anyway, greetings, welcome back, Rush Linboy here and the Excellence in Broadcasting Network 800-282-2882.
+Rush Limbaugh here and the Excellence in Broadcasting Network, 800-282-2882.

-See, I'm looking for oil news I was looking for in the stack.
+I was looking for it in the stack.

 Yes, ladies and gentlemen, here we go.

-The Arctic thought to hold some 90 billion barrels of untapped oil equal to Russia's total known reserves.
+The Arctic thought to hold some 90 billion barrels of untapped oil, equal to Russia's total known reserves.

-This, according to the U.S. Geological Survey.
+This according to the U.S. Geological Survey.

-So we have Saudi level oil in shale out in the Western states.
+So we have Saudi level oil in shale out in the western states.

-We have Russia level oil in the Arctic.
+We have Russia-level oil in the Arctic.

-And yet, I have news in the stack today that America's schools are thinking of cutting back to a four-day week because of energy costs.
+And yet I have news in the stack today that America's schools are thinking of cutting back to a four-day week because of energy costs.

-Now there's a part of me that says, why the hell couldn't all this stuff have happened when I was a student?
+Now, there's a part of me that says, why the hell couldn't all this stuff have happened when I was a student?

 Where was that?

-Now, what what kind of sense does this?
+Now, what kind of sense does this?

-The teacher's gonna be paid.
+The teacher's going to be paid.

-The students are gonna learn less.
+The students are going to learn less.

 Nah.